 The Division provided opportunities for the public to participate during the development of the 2015-2019 Wisconsin Consolidated Plan.
 The Division of Energy, Housing and Community Resources conducted an online public survey, solicited and accepted general public comments, attended conferences, and held five public input sessions in various locations around the state.
 The Division's online public survey and online webinar format ensured that both rural and urban communities, as well as those who were unable to travel to the chosen locations, had the opportunity to offer feedback.
-In addition, the Division of Energy, Housing and Community Resources, in concert with the Wisconsin Housing and Economic Development Authority, solicited and accepted general public comments, attended a statewide housing conference, and held a public input session when performing the Substantial Amendment for the Housing Trust Fund.
+The Division of Energy, Housing and Community Resources, in concert with the Wisconsin Housing and Economic Development Authority, solicited and accepted general public comments, attended a statewide housing conference, and held a public input session when performing the Substantial Amendment for the Housing Trust Fund.
 The Wisconsin Housing and Economic Development Authority is Wisconsin's designated administrator for the HTF.
+The Division solicited and accepted general public comments, held a public input session and to date has held 11 regional informational sessions for the purpose of providing information about the CDBG-CLOSE program for the Substantial Amendment.
+The Division solicited and accepted general public comments per its Citizen Participation Plan for Substantial Amendments 4 and 5.